microsoft/healthfutures-evagg/README.md

 ## Questions and todos

-- Consider specifying injected dependencies in config files?
-Seems like a PITA, but will ultimately be much more flexible.
 - Consider writing script for literature library localization?
 Likely only necessary if we don't see ourselves moving directly to PMC API requests.
-- TODO: notebook for processing the current literature spreadsheet
 - Consider dataset organization, online access
 - Consider base types for the results that we're pulling out of a paper, using primitives is ugly?
-- Consider pydantic for configs, get the config plan figured out first though